Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Another part of the document will contain the contact details of a sales agent and a customer.

 Add the sales agent's contact details by using the respective fields from Template Builder.
-And to insert the customer contacts you can use the already-known repeater element:
+To insert the customer contacts you can use the already-known "Repeater" element:

 In the screenshot below you can see what you could have as a result.